 - Azad was disappointed when Gandhi withdrew the non-cooperation movement owing to the violence at Chauri Chaura.
 He then got acquainted with Ram Prasad Bismil, one of the founders of the Hindustan Socialist Republican Association (HSRA).
 He then became a revolutionary and started collecting funds for HRA’s activities.

 - The group of young patriots started looting government properties to meet their expenses for their revolutionary activities.
 Azad was involved in the 1925 Kakori Conspiracy.

-- Other cases Azad was involved in include the 1926 attempt to blow up the viceroy’s train, and the shooting of J P Saunders in 1928.
+- Other cases Azad was involved in the shooting of J P Saunders in 1928 and the 1929 attempt to blow up the viceroy’s train.
 Saunders was assassinated to avenge the death of Lala Lajpat Rai.

 - Azad was an excellent marksman and also trained his fellow revolutionaries in firearms.
 He used the Orchha forest for his training.

 - He was a close associate of Bhagat Singh, Rajguru and others and transformed the HRA into the Hindustan Socialist Republican Association (HSRA) in 1928.

 - On 27 February 1931, an informant tipped the police about Azad’s presence at Alfred Park in Allahabad.